 - Dr. Andrew Black

 Dr. Andrew Black received his Ph.D. in professional studies in education from Capella University in 2010.
 He has also received an MS in healthcare informatics, an MBA in technology management, and undergraduate degrees in electronics engineering and business.

-Dr. Black has worked professionally in the IT operations industry since 1990, including a position as manager of IT for the one and a half billion dollar I-15 reconstruction project in Salt Lake City prior to the 2002 Winter Olympics.
-He has also been the IT project manager and director for multiple large building design reconstruction projects, including most recently the 24 million dollar renovation of the University of Utah College of Nursing, which also implemented a 13,000 square foot nursing simulation center with more than 5 million dollars in technologies.
+Dr. Black has worked professionally in the IT operations industry since 1990, including a position as manager of IT for the $1.5 billion I-15 reconstruction project in Salt Lake City prior to the 2002 Winter Olympics.
+He has also been the IT project manager and director for multiple large building design reconstruction projects, including most recently the $24 million renovation of the University of Utah College of Nursing, which also implemented a 13,000-square-foot nursing simulation center with more than $5 million in technologies.
 This is now one of the top simulation centers in the United States.

 Dr. Black began teaching in higher education in 2000, instructing technology courses with ITT Technical Institute.
-He has also worked as an associate dean with ITT and taught for Salt Lake Community College.
-He is currently the associate dean over the MIS program with Independence University and Stevens Henager College.
+He has also been an associate dean with ITT and has taught at Salt Lake Community College..
+He is currently the associate dean over the MIS program with Independence University and Stevens-Henager College.
 He is also the executive director of educational technologies and an assistant professor with the University of Utah College of Nursing.
 In his “spare” time, Dr. Black operates a small IT business repairing broken cell phones and fixing computers.
 He also does painting in homes and small businesses.
 He is the local Scoutmaster for his area and enjoys playing many different sports.

 Why Choose Independence University?